ibell/coolprop/wrappers/MATLAB/README.rst

 a mess compared with other languages, and does not follow the semantics of the other languages.

-So, the "normal" calls of Props(Ref,Output) and Props(Output,Name1,Val1,Name2,Val2,Fluid) work just like the other wrappers.
+The "normal" calls of Props(Ref,Output) and Props(Output,Name1,Val1,Name2,Val2,Fluid) work just like the other wrappers.
 Here is a summary of the other hacky things that have been added to the MATLAB wrapper: